lucarin91/SR-seminar/slides.md

 ## Implementation
 FlowTap is implemented on the **OpenStack Icehouse** release.

-The following component are been modified:
+The following component have been modified:

 - The integration bridge (`br-int`) that connects to VMs